 2.)
 Enjoy a Balloon Ride over Riverside County

-This inland city is away from the hustle and bustle of LA but still has some great sites to see… and lots to drink! 😉
+This inland city is away from the hustle and bustle of LA but still has some great sites to see.
+Oh, and lots of tipples, too!

 3.)
 Discover the old town in San Diego

-For a great place to stay, make sure you check out The Horton Grand Hotel which has snuggly fireplaces in the bedrooms!
+For a great place to stay, make sure you check out The Horton Grand Hotel which has snuggly fireplaces in the bedrooms, too.

 4.)
 Find Salvation Mountain